-There is separate series of cards that index the names associated with each file.
+A separate series of cards indexes the names associated with each file.
 These cards, along with the original register books kept by the AFSC, have been adapted into a searchable register of names associated with each file.
-Not all names in the card index are in the files, as the index file includes names of some who applied to, but were not helped by the AFSC.
+Not all names in the card index appear in the case files, as the index file includes names of some whose applications were not pursued by the AFSC.
 In addition, the index identifies not only the applicants themselves, but also correspondence by those who wrote letters in support of or offering sponsorship of refugees' immigration.
 Cards are generally color-coded: pink or red cards indicate a case file had been created; blue cards indicate cases for individuals in France; and white cards usually indicate correspondence received from or about an individual not referenced in a case file.
 A small number of white cards do reference case numbers.

-A parallel series of numerically-arranged photographs pulled from case files is also included, as well as a series of case files marked "Casablanca," which were kept by AFSC staff in North Africa starting in 1942.
+The collection also includes a series of case files marked "Casablanca" kept by AFSC staff in North Africa starting in 1942.
 There is also a small series of "Lisbon AF" (Alphabetical Files) case files for individuals that did not have separate numbered files in the primary series.

 According to information on the index cards, approximately 1,900 cases were destroyed when AFSC workers deemed the cases to be inactive, though some cases marked as "destroyed" may contain later correspondence.
 The bulk of the destroyed cases were from before February 1940, which is apparently when they ceased the practice, although a handful of later files were also destroyed for various reasons.
 In the 1950s and 60s, AFSC volunteers destroyed some personal documents, such as affiant tax returns, at the instructions of the people named in the documents.
 Eleven case files were destroyed in 1960, for unknown reasons.
 A small number of other files appear to be missing.